ceci96p/CollaborationToolPrototypeAndReport/README.md

 more detail the interfaces with given theories in HCI, quantitative statistics like ANOVA and qualitative statistics like NASA-TLX.

+This project consists of the demo of the project along with the report of the experiment and its results.

 Link to video:
 https://cs444-macc.weebly.com/